ArmsTech/udacity/full_stack_nanodegree/build_a_portfolio/README.md

 About
 -----
 From Udacity:
-> You will be provided with a design mockup as a PDF-file and must replicate
-> that design in HTML and CSS.
+> You will be provided with a design mockup as a PDF-file and must replicate that design in HTML and CSS.
+You will develop a responsive website that will display images, descriptions and links to each of the portfolio projects you will complete throughout the course of the Front-End Web Developer Nanodegree.

 Supporting Courses: